Skip to main content

 Hydra Slayer was developed by Zeno Rogue.

 Hydra Slayer has received very positive reviews from players.
-Most players liked this game for its humor but disliked it for its gameplay.
+Most players liked Hydra Slayer for its gameplay but disliked it for its music.